Vision and Values

 - Motivate, support and challenge each individual to maximise his/her strengths.

-- Enhance fairness and equality of access and opportunity for all regardless of gender, race, colour, religion, social background, lifestyle and ability.
+- Enhance fairness and equality of access and opportunity for all regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, social background, lifestyle and ability.

 - Nurture successful partnerships with the community, including neighbouring schools.

 - Promote in all children an attitude of respect, self-discipline and independence so that they are able to understand and make a real contribution to the community in a changing world.

 - Provide a stimulating and enriching curriculum which develops all aspects of the whole person.

 - Promote spiritual, moral, social and cultural development of the school community.

 - Foster an active respect for our environment.